 - Have a GPA of 2.5 or more

-- Submit an official high school transcript and two letters of recommendation
+- Submit an official high school transcript and an official ACT score report

 - Complete the scholarship form and questionnaire

-Find out more about Team Pelican scholarships and apply at pelicanstatecu.com/teampelican.
+Find out more about opening a Team Pelican Youth Savings account, visit pelicanstatecu.com/teampelican.

 Sam S. Politz Scholarship Fund